-- 3.1 Mercury, copper, zinc, copper-bearing alloys are not to be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.2 Copper, silver, mercury, magnesium and other acetylide-forming metals are not to be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.3 Aluminium and aluminium-bearing alloys are not to be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.4 Copper, copper alloys, zinc or galvanized steel are not to be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.5 Aluminium, copper and alloys of either are not to be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour.

-3.6 Copper and copper-bearing alloys with greater than 1 % copper are not to be used as materials of construction for cargo tanks, and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour.
+- 3.1 Mercury, copper, zinc, copper-bearing alloys shall not be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.2 Copper, silver, mercury, magnesium and other acetylide-forming metals shall not be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.3 Aluminium and aluminium-bearing alloys shall not be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.4 Copper, copper alloys, zinc or galvanized steel shall not be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.5 Aluminium, copper and alloys of either shall not be used as materials of construction for cargo tanks and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour. - 3.6 Copper and copper-bearing alloys with greater than 1 % copper shall not be used as materials of construction for cargo tanks, and associated pipelines, valves, fittings and other items of equipment which may be exposed to liquid cargo or its vapour.